-The Company is a member of the Frigoglass group and is thus related to other subsidiaries of the Company through common shareholdings and common directorships.
+The Company is a member of the Frigoglass Group and is thus related to other subsidiaries of the Company through common shareholdings and common directorships.
 Transactions arising from dealings with related parties are as detailed below.

-The Company is controlled by Frigoglass Industries Nigeria Limited which holds 61.9% (2023-61.9%) of the Company's issued ordinary shares.
-The remaining 38.1% of the shares are widely held.
-The ultimate holding company is Frigo Debtco Plc (incorporated in United Kingdom).
+The Company is controlled by Frigoglass Industries (Nigeria) Limited, which holds 61.9% (2024: 61.9%) of the Company's issued ordinary shares.
+The ultimate holding company is Frigo DebtCo Plc (incorporated in United Kingdom).